MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/10-LAB_SC_100_Lab1_Ex3_Secure_Infrastructure.md

 ---
 lab:
   title: Secure Infrastructure
-  description: Contoso Ltd. recently acquired Tailwind Traders, which still uses local file servers for storage.
-You need to evaluate a solution to secure these file servers with your existing cloud environment using Azure Arc and Microsoft Defender for Cloud.
-You will set up a test server and integrate it into your cloud infrastructure and security environment.
+  description: In this lab, you create a Log Analytics workspace for log collection, enable Microsoft Defender for Cloud server protection, set up a test server and integrate it into your cloud infrastructure and security environment through Azure Arc, then configure data collection rules to gather event logs.
   duration: 50 minutes
   level: 400
   islab: true